 Are the Ice Caps Melting?

-Data shows that the polar ice caps are melting due to both natural and human factors.
-Data comes from NASA satellites and is accepted by skeptics and climate change advocates alike.
-This isn’t to say that every blip of data on sea ice and land ice spells catastrophe, it does indicate that when we arrogate the data we see trends of polar ice caps melting.
-The process can be confusing as data from both the Arctic and the Antarctic shows the effects playing out in different ways.
+This isn’t to say that every blip of data on sea ice and land ice spells catastrophe, but it does indicate that when we arrogate the data we see trends of polar ice caps melting at accelerated rates (on average, not each year).

 NASA | The Arctic and the Antarctic Respond in Opposite Ways.